JihwanMyung/LocoBox/README.md

 * Firdani Rianda - extension to 12 phases
 * Zow Ormazabal - stabilization and GUI improvement

-## Acknowledgments

-Yufen (Janice) Huang helped with improving box design.
-Amalia Ridla Rahim, Vuong Truong, and Ying-Ling Shen helped with soldering electrical components.
-Niall Duncan and Tzu-Yu Hsu contributed financially to support initial purchase of boxes and prototyping materials.
-This work was supported by Taiwan Ministry of Science and Technology (MOST) grants (107-2311-B-038-001-MY2, 107-2410-H-038-004-MY2).

 See braintimelab for the release version.